 "And by the way, only at that point when the Palestinians do accept Israel, can they begin to build a decent society, one in which the economy develops and political freedoms and culture flourish.
 That is all within the realm of the possible but not so long as the Palestinians are haunted by this demon of wanting to destroy Israel.
 The demon hurts them even more than it hurts the Israelis.
 I conclude that as much as the Israelis need the victory over the Palestinians in order to have decent lives without being attacked all the time, the Palestinians even more need to lose so they can build a decent life."

 The phrase education by murder sums up my argument; we who live in democracies only get smart when blood flows in the street.
+I sometimes call it a Eureka moment.
 My writings on the subject, with updates as needed:

 Daniel Mandel, "Education by Murder."
 Review (Melboune), September 2002.
 Sets out the basic idea in an interview.